Kong/unirest-obj-c/README.md

 -------------------

 ### Installing
-Download the Objective-C Unirest Library from Github and import the folder into your project to begin utilizing unirests amazing powers today!
+Download the Objective-C Unirest Library from Github and import the folder into your project to begin utilizing Unirest's amazing powers today!

 ### Creating Request
 So you're probably wondering how using Unirest makes creating requests in Objective-C easier, let's look at a working example: